bunkahle/PILasOPENCV/README.md

 	im.show()

 # Attention:
 This is a very unstable development version.
 Use with care.
-Not much testing has been done to it though tests have been done.
-They can be found in the tests directory.
+Not much testing has been done to it though tests have been done which can be found in the tests directory.

 # TO DO:
 The most used classes and methods like ImageMode, ImageColor, ImageDraw are, ImageFilter, ImageChops are implemented but have not been fully tested.